GeekyAnts/nativebase-docs/docs/next/skeleton.md

 import { ComponentTheme } from '../src/components';

-`Skeleton` is used to display the loading state of a component.
+`Skeleton` showcases the loading state of a component.

 ```jsx isShowcase
 import React from "react";